 People watching is good at the race track.
 I'm baffled as to why people would setup their stuff and watch races on TV that are happening just yards away but they do, and they're apparently having a great time.

-In my other life, I'm an exercise rider.
+In an alternate universe, I'm an exercise rider.
 The young people who ride these biological Formula Ones are as athletic and magnificent as their mounts.
 It's always exciting to watch them at morning workout at the Oklahoma training track.

 I enjoy the older buildings in Saratoga.
 Even though this sketch has a blank brick wall, I really like this building on Long Alley.